Tabletop Game / Hol

 "Example: Jeff's character, Fizzteeth is trying to tie his shoes.
 The HM requires a skill role and Jeff rolls snake-eyes.

 The result: Fizzteeth's head explodes."

-- Critical Hit: Rolling two sixes, or box-cars results in a another roll which the player can add to what he's already rolled, and gets to add 1 to their Grace of God pool.
+- Critical Hit: Rolling two sixes, or box-cars results in another roll which the player can add to what he's already rolled, and gets to add 1 to their Grace of God pool.

 - Deadly Game: The events of HoL are filmed as entertainment for the holochannels of C.O.W.

 - Deus ex Machina: The Grace of God pool; a player who has any points in it will be automatically be saved if they say, "Praise Jesus!"

 - Averted if they have no points and attempt to use Grace of God, they may instead incur the Wrath of God, the results of which are "worse than snake-eyes."